Narthur/OHCFS/README.md

 LICENSE
 =======

-Copyright (C) 2013  Steven Williams
+Copyright (C) 2015  Ouachita Hills Ministries

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by